 LARVA: Full-fed 80mm.
 According to Bell & Scott (1937), in the first instar the 4mm-long larva is off-white with a black horn and head.
 The coloration of the final instar, which is primarily black with small white to pale yellow spots, begins to show in the second instar.
 A dorso-lateral line of single, white eye-spots, one per segment, runs from the white-speckled head to the jet black horn.
-The shield, anal claspers and prolegs are black and an unbroken dorsal line of the same colour stretches from head to horn.
-There is also a noticeable ventro-lateral line of medium-sized yellow spots.
-This colour scheme is constant, with little or no variation, unlike that of Hyles euphorbiae (Bell & Scott, 1937).
+The shield, anal claspers and prolegs are black.
+An unbroken dorsal line of the same colour stretches from head to horn, with projections to the eye-spots on either side.
+In most there is also a noticeable ventro-lateral line of medium-sized yellow spots, although these can be very small.
+Spiracles white.
+This colour scheme is constant, with little or no variation, unlike that of Hyles euphorbiae.

 In shape, head broad semi-elliptical, dorsal line very slightly depressed, the vertex of each lobe broadly rounded.
 True clypeus triangular, longer than broad, apex reaching to nearly the middle of the head; false clypeus with rounded apex reaching to middle of head.
 Labrum one-third length of clypeus, as broad as clypeus is long, the sides converging frontad; ligula as long as labrum, twice as broad as long, oblong in shape with a small frontal sinus.
 Cutting-edge of mandible strongly toothed.
 All the eyes of equal size and rather small.
 Surface of head moderately shiny, smooth, covered sparsely with short hairs directed frontad.
 Body moderately shiny, greasy-looking, a transverse row of short hairs along each secondary ring.
 There is a saddle-shaped mark on segment 2 which is slightly more shiny.
 Distal two-thirds of anal flap and outer face of base of clasper set sparsely with minute, conical tubercles.
 Horn short, slightly down-curved, tapering evenly to a blunt point, covered densely with spine-like, outward-directed tubercles.